React (The Pussycat Dolls song): Release and reception

 The music video for "React" was released on February 7, 2020, simultaneously alongside the song.
 Ruth Kinane from Entertainment Weekly described the video as full of "impressive and racy dance moves".
 Vulture's Zoe Haylock compared Scherzinger to looking like Kim Kardashian during some of the video, stating that "React" was a "2000s-choreography-focused video with costuming from 2020".
 She summed up her review by saying "we'll see what other high bars the Pussycat Dolls wanna set as they roll out the rest of their reunion".
 Similarly Chicago Tribunes Jazz Tangcay agreed, saying that the video was a throwback to previous music videos with "everything fans loved about them in the first place: great choreography".
 Also comparing the song to previous single, "Buttons", Tangcay said the group "display[ed] their fiery hot moves amid flames, water and, most dangerous of all, chairs".

 In writing for People, Dave Quinn praised the video saying "in true Pussycat Dolls fashion, the video is jam-packed with steamy visuals and killer choreography".

 Daniel Welsh from the Huffington Post called it "their most provocative video yet" and even though "Scherzinger takes centre stage", each "of the five band members get their moment in the spotlight".
 A review for CNN called the music video a sultry comeback for the group.
 Along a similar theme, 97.1 Wave FM's Ali Hill called the video "steamy" and a "worthwhile wait".
 Meanwhile, following a positive review of the song, Gay Times Daniel Megarry said "[...] and don't even get us started on the music video.
 The outfits!
 The choreography!
 The hair flips!
 Our wigs?
 SNATCHED."
 GMA News also praised the video for proving that the group are "hotter than ever".
-"Showstopping choreography" is how New York Posts Zacharcy Kussin described the video.
-Within the first 90 minutes of the video's release, it had accumulated more than 340,000 views online; by the end of the first day, it had received over 1.5 million views.
+By the end of the first day, the video had received over 1.5 million views.